Civil Rights Defenders: Defenders’ Days and Civil Rights Defender of the Year Award

 Since 2013, Civil Rights Defenders has organised the human rights conference, "Defenders' Days", now held in Stockholm every two years.
 The conference's main aim is to develop human rights activists working within their own repressive countries.

 Civil Rights Defenders also annually awards the Civil Rights Defender of the Year Award to a human rights defender.
 According to Civil Rights Defenders, the award is given to someone who “despite the risk to his or her own safety, strives to ensure that people’s civil and political rights are recognised and protected.
 Their work is carried out without the use of violence and within an independent human rights organisation.”

+Recipients

-Previous Defender of the Year Award recipients are:
+Previous Civil Rights Defender of the Year Award recipients are: